frunox/Camp-Talk/README.md

 ## Getting Started

-This application was originally developed on goorm-ide.
+This application was originally developed on goorm-ide, and was transferred to GitHub after thet original deployment.
+Recent updates are reflected in the Github repository.

 The Github repository holds the code as deployed.

+To use:

+- Clone the repository

 ## Prerequisites